top of page

 The ECHO curriculum made available various lesson plan ideas, music planning protocols, and age-appropriate music activities aligned with the ten national health education content areas at the time and the Early Head Start/Head Start objectives governing the early childhood program.
 Johnson's remarkable work at the center earned him an Endorsement® in infant mental health by First3Years (formerly the Texas Association for Infant Mental Health).

-Endorsement® involves evaluating work experience in early childhood across categories based on specific types of work, education, in-service training, leadership, and participation duration in reflective supervision/consultation.
+Endorsement® involves evaluating work experience in early childhood across categories based on specific types of work, education, in-service training, leadership, and duration of participation in reflective supervision/consultation.
 Centering pregnant people, infants/toddlers (0-36 months), and their families, Endorsement® recognizes an individual's commitment to being culturally sensitive and relationship-focused in promoting infant and early childhood mental health and wellbeing.
 In addition, Endorsement® applicants will demonstrate achievement of ongoing professional development across early childhood competencies, as defined in the desired category.

 In beginning his doctorate in public health, under the leadership of UA Health Science faculty, Dr. Angelia Paschal and Dr. Wanda Burton, Johnson built upon his earlier foundation in early childhood by deepening his public health policy knowledge.
 Utilizing his developing network, he secured several appointments with the State of Alabama, including serving as director for the Office of Early Learning at the Alabama Department of Early Childhood Education (DECE).
 DECE is a cabinet-level state agency responsible for the nationally recognized First Class Pre-K Program, First Teacher Home Visiting Program, Alabama's Head Start Collaboration Office, Early Childhood Advisory Council, and Child Care Quality Coaching.

 According to the NBCDI, the policy fellowship aims to deliver a new cadre of highly qualified policy leaders who will bring innovation and diversity to the senior and executive levels in national child and family policy and advocacy organizations.
-The two-year program allows fellows to incubate new approaches to policies and advance nuanced reform to systems that ensure all children realize their full potential.
+The two-year program allows fellows to incubate new policy approaches and advance nuanced reform to systems that ensure all children realize their full potential.
 Johnson is a 2019 recipient of the Dissertation Award from the Southern Regional Education Board (SREB) Doctoral Scholars Program and a recent 2020 Jack Davis Professional Achievement Award Recipient in Early Childhood Education bestowed upon him from his alma mater.

 "Each day is an opportunity for policymakers to create policies that safeguard child development, support affirming early learning settings and experiences, and prioritize the health and wellbeing of our children, our neighbor's children, of us all,"- Dr. Lee Johnson III